 The idea originated in 2004 by The Mockingbird Society in America.
-The hub provides a safe place for foster children for planned and emergency sleepovers, or short breaks, as well as support and advice on any matters relating to fostering.
+The hub provides a safe place for looked after children for planned and emergency sleepovers, or short breaks, as well as support and advice on any matters relating to fostering.
 The purpose of Mockingbird is to ensure young people in foster care have stability and support.
 The same applies to the foster carer, the Mockingbird hub gives them a place to get any advice they need.

 Mockingbird has allowed children to build positive relationships with a number of adults who are invested in their safety and well-being.